 "He was not human, he was an extraterrestrial.
-He had a symbiosis with the mechanical vehicle, karting or Formula 1, which I personally have only seen in two drivers in the history of motorcycling.
+He had a symbiosis with the vehicle, karting or Formula 1, which I have only seen in two drivers in the history of motorcycling.
 The first was a gypsy, in the good sense of the word, named Tarquinio Provini.
-With a single-cylinder Morini 250 cc he shook the empire of the Rising Sun until the last race of the World Championship.
-The second was Gary Hocking, who in his first race with a competitive bike - MZ 250 cc 2T - made the idols look like of the motorcycle Circus a group of fans from Sunday gathering".
+With a single-cylinder Morini 250cc, he shook the empire of the Rising Sun until the last race of the World Championship.
+The second was Gary Hocking, who in his first race with a competitive bike - MZ 250cc 2T - made the idols look like the motorcycle Circus, a group of fans from Sunday gathering".

-In these paragraphs, Parilla focuses on Ayrton's extraordinary talent, calling him an extraterrestrial, and also underlines the enormous emotionality of the Brazilian, who bursts into tears when incredulous, learns that he has not won his first karting championship for the absurd changes. made to the rules.
-Ayrton for the first time suffers a regulatory wrong at the age of 18, in the karting world championship.
+In these paragraphs, Parilla focuses on Ayrton's extraordinary talent and underlines the enormous emotionality of the Brazilian, who bursts into tears when incredulous, learns that he has not won his first karting championship for the absurd changes to the rules.
+Ayrton for the first time suffers a wrong regulation at the age of 18, in the Karting World Championship.

-It is not a factor to be underestimated, because it will be this episode that will create the circumstances that will lead him to lash out many years later against Balestre and the FIA, simultaneously becoming the protagonist of the longest and most spectacular sporting rivalry in the entire history of Formula 1 with Alain Prost.
+It is not a factor to be underestimated, because this episode will create the circumstances that will lead him to lash out many years later against Balestre and the FIA, simultaneously becoming the protagonist of the longest and most spectacular sporting rivalry in the entire history of Formula 1 with Alain Prost.

-The story of Ayrton Senna da Silva begins on March 21, 1960 in Santana, a neighbourhood located in the north of Sao Paulo in Brazil, where Milton da Silva, a wealthy owner of a metallurgical company and a cattle farm in Dianopolis, and Neide Senna, celebrate the birth of their second child.
-Ayrton is a child who initially creates some concern for his parents, as he seems to have physical problems that do not allow him to walk regularly, but after several checks the doctors assure that their son is fine.
+The story of Ayrton Senna da Silva begins on March 21, 1960, in Santana, a neighborhood located in the north of Sao Paulo in Brazil, where Milton da Silva, a wealthy owner of a metallurgical company and a cattle farm in Dianopolis, and Neide Senna, celebrate the birth of their second child.
+Ayrton is a child who initially creates some concern for his parents, as he seems to have physical problems that do not allow him to walk regularly, but after several checks, the doctors assure that their son is fine.

-Beco, so nicknamed since he was a child, immediately showed a great passion for cars, he draws them and often plays with models; a little less for school, despite attending the Rio Branco college, one of the most exclusive in the capital of Brazilian, where he excels in some subjects such as gymnastics, art and chemistry, but struggles in other generally more boring subjects such as mathematics or physics.
+Nicknamed Beco since he was a child, Senna immediately showed a great passion for cars, he draws them and often plays with models; a little less for school, despite attending the Rio Branco college, one of the most exclusive in the capital.
+He excels in some subjects such as gymnastics, art and chemistry, but struggles in other, generally more boring, subjects such as mathematics or physics.

 At the age of four, little Ayrton can increase his passion for engines.
-In fact, his father gives him a proto-kart equipped with a micro-engine, ideal for covering his very first kilometers as a driver.
-Over the years, however, Milton's home-made kart begins to hold tight.
+His father gives him a proto-kart equipped with a micro-engine, ideal for covering his very first kilometers as a driver.
+Over the years, however, Milton's homemade kart begins to hold tight.

-At seven years old Beco is already capable of driving the Jeep on the family farm, and not being able to reach the clutch pedal he has even learned to change gears by listening to the engine revs.
+When he was only seven, Beco was already capable of driving the Jeep on the family farm, and not being able to reach the clutch pedal he has even learned to change gears by listening to the engine revs.

-The following year, Beco can finally drive a real kart, and taking advantage of a track adjacent to the Interlagos racetrack, he begins to run non-stop.
+The following year, Beco can finally drive a real kart and taking advantage of a track adjacent to the Interlagos racetrack, he begins to run non-stop.
 The young Ayrton becomes for everyone the child who never stops.
 However, we have to wait another five years to see him on the track against other riders.
-It is exactly July 1, 1973.
+It is exactly July 1st, 1973.

 Ayrton is thirteen years old and the youngest of all, a factor that perhaps pushes him to give even more the maximum, as he gets the pole and remains in the lead of the race before retiring for a contact.
 It doesn't matter, because little Ayrton da Silva proves to have what it takes, so much so that the following week comes his first victory.